-Undergraduate Photography Now is celebrating its sixth call for artists!
+Undergraduate Photography Now is celebrating its seventh call for artists!
 Since its inception, the goal has been to promote and showcase some of the best college juniors and seniors enrolled in a photography program in New England.

-We are accepting portfolio ready work from students in all 6 New England States: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and vermont.
+We are accepting portfolio-ready work from students in all 6 New England States: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and vermont.
 All students submissions will be considered for both the portfolio walk and the exhibition and accepted artists will be instructed as to what they have qualified for.

 This call is open t0 All New England based Junior and senior photography students.

 This call is open to all second year associates degree students.

 Caleb Cole is a Midwest-born, Boston-based artist whose work is rooted in a love of photography and collecting.
 Cole's art addresses themes such as belonging and loneliness, unrealized desires, and imagined queer histories.
 They are a 2015 Massachusetts Cultural Council Fellow, 2013 Hearst 8x10 Biennial Winner, and 2009 Artadia Boston Awardee, among others.
 Their work is in the permanent collections of the Museum of Fine Arts Boston, Newport Art Museum, the Davis Art Museum, Brown University Art Museum, and Leslie Lohman Museum of Gay and Lesbian Art.
 Cole teaches at the New England School of Photography and is represented by Gallery Kayafas, Boston.